How to Fix ‘Steam Auth Timeout’ Error in Rust?

 Verifying the integrity of game files is a process that checks for any missing or corrupted files within your game’s installation.
 The Steam client compares your local game files to the latest versions stored on Steam’s servers and automatically replaces any faulty or incomplete files with the correct versions.

-This ensures that your game is up-to-date and functioning correctly, potentially resolving issues like the ‘Steam Auth Timeout’ error that might rise from such corruptions.
+This ensures that your game is up-to-date and functioning correctly, potentially resolving issues like the ‘Steam Auth Timeout’ error.

 1. Open your Steam menu and click on the Library tab.